Vehrik/FarOut/Characters/3-Traits.md

 Using a Malfunctioning Trait incurs a Bust whenever you are using it.
 A Disabled Trait cannot be used at all.

+Crux can Catastrophically Fail if they become Damaged.
+When a Crux Catastrophically Fails, it imparts all its negative effects on its owner as if it was activated with an Attempt of 15.
+The owner is unable to Attempt any Challenges generated from this.

+If the Trait is a Anatomy Mutation, half of all of the Splice Points placed into it are treated as Damage that applies to its owner.

+Core Boost is treated as Capacity Damage in these instances.
+If the Trait has Range or Volume, the GM has free reign to direct the Trait's involuntary activation to maximize casualties.